2024 Scholarships - Kings County | CampusReel

 2024 Kings County Scholarships

 Kings County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 27% of Kings County residents in California over the age of 25 have graduated with a professional degree - 25% have completed high school.
+Despite high costs, 17% of Kings County residents in New York over the age of 25 have graduated with a professional degree - 48% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Kings County residents in California will continue to need help paying for college.
-5,319 men and 3,986 women are enrolled in grades 9-12 while 4,164 men 3,861 women are currently undergraduates in college.
+It’s clear that Kings County residents in New York will continue to need help paying for college.
+76,832 men and 76,824 women are enrolled in grades 9-12 while 61,307 men 80,725 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Kings County residents and can help pay for school in a variety of ways.
 Kings County scholarships, whether they are exclusively available to Kings County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Kings County residents.

 How much total award money and scholarships are available for Kings County residents?